More about This Topic

 The advantage of a private process server over the sheriff is two-fold:

 - The private process server does not announce themselves by driving a sheriff’s truck and wearing a sheriff’s uniform.
 For example, my process server is a middle-aged woman.
 She walks in anywhere and people just assume she belongs there.

 - Private process servers also don’t give up.
 The Cook County Sheriff goes to the respondent’s residence or work three times and if service isn’t achieved they simply report “returned not served.”
 A private process server will keep trying until they have served the respondent.
 A private process server will go to multiple locations while the Sheriff will not.

 Private process servers also typically charge the same amount that the Sheriff does for service: $ 75.

 You aren’t even required to serve the person directly and personally. “[S]ervice of summons upon an individual defendant shall be made (1) by leaving a copy of the summons with the defendant personally, (2) by leaving a copy at the defendant’s usual place of abode, with some person of the family or a person residing there, of the age of 13 years or upwards” 735 ILCS 5/2-203(a).
 The respondent cannot simply run away and not accept service.
 Laying the service documents at the respondent’s feet has always been viewed by the courts as sufficient.

-After service the respondent has 30 days to file their appearance or they can be defaulted.
+After service the respondent has 30 days to file their appearance and response to the petition for dissolution of marriage or the respondent can be defaulted.
 A default divorce means the court will award you anything you asked for (within reason) in your original petition.